 You can sell candygrams at your office, in your neighborhood, or anywhere you’d like.
 Just make sure to get the contact information of the recipient so you can send the candygram to the correct person.

 Foundations, corporations, and governments often give grants to qualifying organizations that submit an application.
 While most grants have a lot of competition and the grant-writing process can be time-consuming, the rewards are worth it.
-One grant can be enough to significantly boost your revenue.
+One grant can be enough to significantly boost your revenue (or at the very least help you boost your nonprofit’s awareness).

 Fundraising Event Ideas